Preparing Tomorrow's Professionals

-You’ll have the opportunity to become a key contributor in a dynamic, fast-growing
+- You’ll have the opportunity to become a key contributor in a dynamic, fast-growing field.

 What is involved in completing the certification?

-The Visa Dispute Resolution Certification consists of three courses, self-study and
+- The Visa Dispute Resolution Certification consists of three courses, self-study, and two exams.

 What skills should I possess in order to be successful?